GaloisInc/LinearArbitrary-SeaHorn/README.md

     (Our result: Among the total 25 benchmarks LinearArbitrary successfully verified 25.)

-- Reviewers are recommended to access to `test_logs` directory to find the details of our experimental results generated on our own machine.
+- Users are recommended to access to `test_logs` directory to find the details of our own experimental results.

 The above arguments to `run.py` refer to directories.
 All .c files under the given directories are verified.
 The result of whether a verification task is successful is displayed in the command-lines window.
 Additionally, invariants learned to prove a program or a counterexample generated to disprove a program, for each verification task, are available in the log file `./result.log`.
-Reviewers can access to this file to get more insight of LinearArbitrary-SeaHorn.
+Users can access to this file to get more insight of LinearArbitrary-SeaHorn.
 Alternatively one can use `python run.py screen test/demo` to get the tool's output directly displayed in the command-lines window.

-In case reviewers are interested in knowing what options are passed to LinearArbitrary-SeaHorn for verification in `run.py`, `result.log` is a good place for such information.
+In case users are interested in knowing what options are passed to LinearArbitrary-SeaHorn for verification in `run.py`, `result.log` is a good place for such information.
 We explain these options in `run.py` and below.